-Long a staple of futurists and science fiction authors, and the preserve of data scientists and machine learning experts, the promise of artificial intelligence and machine learning is now vastly more accessible accessible via numerous "AI as a service" platforms.
+Long a staple of futurists and science fiction authors, and the preserve of data scientists and machine learning experts, the promise of artificial intelligence and cognitive computing is now vastly more accessible via numerous "AI as a service" platforms.

-With AI APIs like those from IBM's Watson, Google Cloud, AWS, and Microsoft Azure, as well as numerous AI and machine learning startups, adding cognition, intelligence, whatever you wish to call it to our products and services online is inexpensive, and an order of magnitude less complex than it has been until recently.
+With AI APIs like those from IBM's Watson, Google Cloud, AWS, and Microsoft Azure as well as numerous AI and machine learning startups, adding intelligence to our products and services online is inexpensive, and an order of magnitude less complex than it has been until recently.

-Web Directions AI takes place over a single, intensive day, and features real world experts in AI and Machine learning, and actionable usable ideas to explore these exciting new opportunities.
+Web Directions AI takes place over a single, intensive day, and features real world experts in AI and machine learning, with actionable, usable ideas to help you explore these exciting new opportunities.

 Real World Knowledge

 Like all our events, Web Directions AI, while looking to the horizon, is about things you can be doing today to bring tangible benefits to your organisation and users.
 It's not handwaving futurism, it's about the future that has arrived, but which just isn't evenly distributed yet.
 We'll cover:

 - • the state of the technology, and what's practical today

 - • the opportunities for designers to significantly improve the customer experience and create whole new kinds of services